The financial resources to assist you and your Bruin are at your fingertips.

 Visit the Registrar’s Office online for detailed information about establishing residence for tuition purposes.

 Students who have an alternate health care provider may waive SHIP either quarterly or annually and will therefore see a deduction for this amount on the quarterly BruinBill.
-Click here for the criteria to waive SHIP.
+Click here for details on how to waive SHIP.